 Download Instagram Stories

-Instagram makes it much effortless to download your own stories, the image or video, besides any stickers or text you have overlaid.
-Just tap on the three vertical dots at the bottom right of the story and select ‘Save photo.’
-You can also find old stories by going to your profile, tapping on the menu icon and selecting ‘Archive.’
+Tap on the three vertical dots at the bottom right of the story and select ‘Save photo.’
+You can also find old stories by going to your profile, tap on the menu icon and selecting ‘Archive.’

 Just keep in mind potential copyright problems if considering taking a screenshot of someone else’s work.